Peace – The True Name for Home

 - Commitment, understanding, patience and the willingness to accept and provide guidance to children with diverse backgrounds and challenges.

 - Provide consistent, fair and age appropriate guidance for children.

-- Potential foster parents are screened through a series of interviews, background checks, training, and home interviews.
+- Potential foster parents are screened through a series of interviews, background checks, and training.